jacobdufault/fullserializer/LIMITATIONS.md

 # Limitations
-We've tried hard to prevent any serialization restrictions, but some them of are simply unavoidable.
-Depending on your export platform, certain features in Full Json may not be available.
+Full Serializer tries hard to prevent any serialization restrictions, but some them of are simply unavoidable.
+Depending on your export platform, certain features in Full Serializer may not be available.

 If you know of a way to remove any of these limitations, please make sure to bring it up.